Please refer to our Quickstart Guide.

 Note: Calling reset frequently can lead to users quickly exceeding the 500 distinct_id per identity cluster limit.
 Once the 500 limit is reached you will no longer be able to add additional distinct_ids to the users identity cluster.

-In addition to events, you can store user profiles in Mixpanel's Behavioral Analytics product.
-Profiles are persistent sets of properties that describe a user - things like name, email address, and signup date.
+In addition to events, you can store user profiles in Mixpanel's User Analytics (opens in a new tab) product.
+Profiles are persistent sets of properties that describe a user—things like name, email address, and signup date.
 You can use profiles to explore and segment users by who they are, rather than what they did.
+You can also use profiles to send messages, such as emails, SMS, or push notifications.

 There are a few other types of profile updates.
-To learn more, please review the full MixpanelPeople API documentation (opens in a new tab).
+To learn more, please see the full API reference (opens in a new tab).

 Mixpanel makes it easy to analyze the revenue you earn from individual customers.
 By associating charges with user profiles, you can compare revenue across different customer segments and calculate things like lifetime value.